XHG-TDT

-XHG-TDT is an independent television station in Guadalajara, capital of the Mexican state of Jalisco.
-The station is part of the Televisa Regional network and broadcasts on virtual channel 4.1.
+XHG-TDT (channel 4) is an independent television station in Guadalajara, Jalisco, Mexico.
+The station is part of the Televisa Regional network.

 History

 On May 14, 1960, the local Televicentro facilities were opened by Telesistema Mexicano, attributed to Televisora de Guadalajara, S.A.
 Its concession was received on August 16, 1961, beginning its operations in October of that year, as a relay station of XEW-TV.
 In 1963, TSM installed a link tower at Cerro Gordo to improve the station's relay with XEW.
 However, at the end of the year, it was announced that XEWO (channel 2) would become the new XEW relayer, while XHG would become independent.
 On October 21, 1967, the station started airing Espectáculos Musicales Cuervo, which was relayed to Mexico City and Monterrey.

 In early 1984, Carlos Pickering, director of Televisora de Occidente, was replaced by José Luís Guash, former director of XHGC-TV.
 Under his tenure, the station introduced a format with two local programs around noon, a variety show and a women's interest program.
 The station also aired imports already seen on Mexico City stations and delayed soccer broadcasts.
+By 1985, Al Tanto was the second most watched news program in Guadalajara, behind the networked 24 Horas seen on the XEW relay station (XEWO at the time).

 By 1997, the station was broadcasting nineteen hours a day, from 6:30am to 1:30am.
 The main local program, Al Tanto, aired at 9pm.

 As of 2023, the station's coverage area reached eight million people statewide.